sinatra/sinatra/README.md

 random number generator to create it.
 Humans are extremely bad at generating random values.

-By default, a 32 byte secure random session secret is generated for you by Sinatra, but it will change with every restart of your application.
+By default, a 32-byte secure random session secret is generated for you by Sinatra, but it will change with every restart of your application.
 If you have multiple instances of your application, and you let Sinatra generate the key, each instance would then have a different session key which is probably